‘Everyone Can Dance if given the chance.’

 From these two experiences, my mission became clear;

-to create an Online Home and community for individuals of all backgrounds to access high quality dance/movement without limitations.
+to create an Online Home and Community for individuals of all backgrounds to access high quality dance/movement without limitations.

-and to deliver inclusive training to as many practitioners as possible who can spread the joy of inclusive dance and accessible practices.
+and to deliver Inclusive Training to as many practitioners as possible who can spread the joy of inclusive dance and accessible practices.

 The Power of Choice in Dance